 Security and privacy training is required for all faculty, staff and students as defined by this Standard.
 All users are required to complete Basic Cybersecurity training.
 Content will include a basic understanding of the need for information security and user actions to maintain security and respond to suspected security incidents.

 The CISO is responsible for supporting university-wide security and privacy awareness through training, informative websites, literature, technology forums and awareness campaigns, and other methods.
 Training includes Basic Cybersecurity training and other topics such as Phishing, Disaster Recovery and Business Continuity, Risk Management, Vulnerability Management, Incident Management, and other specific topics in collaboration with units.

-In coordination with the CUU Privacy Coordinator, the CUU ISM will ensure their University Units comply with requirements for training as defined by this standard.
-University Unit ISMs and Privacy Coordinators are responsible for ensuring all unit staff with access to IT resources receive required information security and privacy training from designated providers.
+In coordination with the CUU/University Unit Privacy Coordinator, the CUU/University Unit ISM will ensure their units comply with requirements for training as defined by this standard.
+ISMs and Privacy Coordinators are responsible for ensuring all unit staff with access to IT resources receive required information security and privacy training from designated providers.
 This includes staff augmentation resources provided by third-party contractors or other staff with courtesy appointments.
+Technology workers must complete security and privacy training to ensure competency in their positions, including training on the requirements of IT policies and standards.
 Technology workers granted administrative rights for IT resources must be properly trained and authorized based on job duties and responsibilities.

 As verification of participation, University Unit ISMs and Privacy Coordinators must maintain rosters of participants who have completed required training.
 Rosters shall be made available upon request.